Team503/SwiftMediaStack/README.md

 * Plex Media Server
 * Automated downloading and file handling of movies, television shows, and music via Usenet and Torrents
 * User-friendly GUI for viewers to request new content and report issues
+* Reverse proxy server with SSL to allow external access

 # What's Actually In These Instructions?